HashtagMarky/Labradorescent-Lights/README.md

 * EVs can be gained at level 100.
 * Gain more than 1 Premier Ball when purchasing balls in increments of 10.
 * You can now surf at faster speeds, just like with running shoes.
+* Pokémon can be renamed from the summary screen.
+* Auto lowercase when inserting names.
 * IVs and EVs are viewable on the summary screen.
 * Coloured natures on the summary screen.
 * Coloured move types in battle, showing type effectiveness.